College Counselor Resources

 A Welcome Message from the Office of Admission

-High school and college counselors are our key partners in the work we do.
+High school and college counselors are key partners in the work we do.
 We count on you to prepare and educate students for the admission process.
-Before jumping into the material, we would like to say thank you to all college counselors who continue to work tirelessly, and often time thanklessly, in educating students about college.
-During this time of a global pandemic and racial injustice, your continued work makes a huge impact on the students we work with.
+Before jumping into the material, we would like to say thank you to all counselors who continue to work tirelessly, and often times thanklessly, in educating students about college.
+Your continued work makes a huge impact on the students we work with.
 Thank you for all you do!